 In the Wild Oak Forest Kindergarten, nature is our “classroom”.
 While each day brings new adventures, the daily, weekly and yearly rhythms of our program provide a welcome security for the young child.
 The daily rhythm and weekly patterns of meaningful work such as washing, baking bread and preparing soup provide a comforting sense of time and structure.
 The predictability of knowing “what comes next” allows children to be fully present in the moment.

-We meet four days a week, Tuesday thru Friday, from 9:00-1:00pm, (you may chose to enroll in 1, 2, 3 or all 4 days).
-Because we are a mixed age Kindergarten, we offer a nap/rest extension from 1:00-3:00 for younger children.
-Each day your child will come prepared with a backpack with a spare change of clothing appropriate for that day’s weather and a water bottle.
-Warm snacks will be provided daily, but each child will bring a sack lunch.
+We meet three days a week, Tuesday through Thursday, from 9:00am - 1:00pm (you may chose to enroll in 1, 2, or 3 days).
+Each day your child will come prepared with a backpack, with a spare change of clothing appropriate for that day’s weather, and a water bottle.
+Warm snacks will be provided daily, but each child will bring a peanut-free lunch.

 9:00am Drop off and morning exploration

 9:40am “Potty train” and prepare for hiking adventure.

 10:00am Hike to Giant Gorge, Newt Creek or Mossy Meadow (Many discoveries are found along the way.)